-- 51.1 Voting will be conducted in the following order: - (a) amendment to any amending motion; - (b) upon determination of a) above, any subsequent amendment to the amending motion; - (c) the amending motion; - (d) the main motion (as amended or as originally presented). - 51.2 Failure to vote for any reason by a member who is present at the meeting at the time of the vote and who is qualified to vote shall be deemed to be a negative vote - 51.3 Voting will be conducted in the order of precedence as indicated in Schedule A Common Motions. - 51.4 When the motion under consideration contains distinct recommendations, a member may request that the vote be taken separately on each recommendation and no vote will be required to be taken on the matter as a whole. - 51.5 When a vote is called by the Chair, each member present, except a member who is disqualified from voting by any statute, will vote by a clear show of hands.
+- 51.3 Voting will be conducted in the following order: - (a) amendment to any amending motion; - (b) upon determination of a) above, any subsequent amendment to the amending motion; - (c) the amending motion; - (d) the main motion (as amended or as originally presented). - 51.4 When the motion under consideration contains stand-alone recommendations, a member may request that the vote be taken separately on each recommendation and no vote will be required to be taken on the matter as a whole. - 51.5 When a vote is called by the Chair, each member present, except a member who is disqualified from voting by any statute, will vote by a clear show of hands.
 The Chair will first ask those in favour to raise their hands, followed by those opposed and will then declare the result of the vote.
-A vote will never be taken by secret vote, or ballot. - 51.6 Every member present at a meeting will vote on every motion, unless prohibited by legislation.
-Failure to vote for any reason will be deemed to be a negative vote. - 51.7 When a member who is lawfully entitled to vote but chooses not to exercise their right to vote on a matter abstains from a vote without declaring a pecuniary interest they will be counted as opposed to the motion. - 51.8 Except as provided elsewhere in this By-law, a motion will be considered carried when a majority of the members present and voting have voted in favour of the motion.
-When there is a tie vote the motion is lost. - 51.9 In a Council meeting, a recorded vote conducted by the Clerk will be taken on all motions that move the business of the organization.
+A vote will never be taken by secret vote, or ballot. - 51.6 Except as provided elsewhere in this by-law, a motion will be considered carried when a majority of the members present and voting have voted in favour of the motion.
+When there is a tie vote the motion is lost. - 51.7 In a Council meeting, a recorded vote conducted by the Clerk will be taken on all motions that move the business of the organization.
 During a recorded vote, the Clerk will conduct the vote by using the roll call to ask each member their vote.
-Members will reply with their response, at the conclusion the Chair shall determine whether the vote carried or lost. - 51.10 At Council the following items are classified as routine and their associated votes can be conducted orally without a recorded vote:

-- (a) Motion to Approve Council Minutes - (b) Motion to Approve Standing Committee Minutes - (c) Council Information Package - (d) Motion to Receive and File Information Items - (e) Motion to Confirm Proceedings of the Council Meeting - (f) Motion to Adjourn Meeting - 51.11 No further questions or comments from Members will be accepted by the Chair on the question voted on after the vote has been called. - 51.12 In the event that a member has miscast their vote, they may change their vote if the result of the vote has not been announced by the Chair.
-If the result of the vote has been announced, the member cannot change their vote unless a motion to reconsider is approved in accordance with the rules in Section 52. - 51.13 Upon request made by a member at any time during consideration of an item, a Standing Committee may conduct a recorded vote in accordance with the process outlined by section 52.9. - 51.14 In a Council meeting, a recorded vote will be taken on all motions that move the business of the organization, where electronic voting is available. - 51.15 During a recorded vote, the Chair will call the vote in accordance with section 51.3, while also asking members to vote electronically. - 51.16 When electronic voting is not available, a recorded vote will be taken only upon the request by a member immediately before or after a vote is taken.
+Members will reply with their response, at the conclusion the Chair shall determine whether the vote carried or lost. - 51.8 At Council the following items are classified as routine and their associated votes can be conducted orally without a recorded vote: - (a) Motion to approve council minutes - (b) Motion to approve standing committee minutes - (c) Council Information Package - (d) Motion to receive and file information items - (e) Motion to confirm proceedings of the Council meeting; and - (f) Motion to adjourn meeting. - 51.9 No further questions or comments from members will be accepted by the Chair on the question voted on after the vote has been called. - 51.10 In the event that a member has miscast their vote, they may change their vote if the result of the vote has not been announced by the Chair.
+If the result of the vote has been announced, the member cannot change their vote unless a motion to reconsider is approved in accordance with the rules in section 52. - 51.11 Upon request made by a member at any time during consideration of an item, a standing committee may conduct a recorded vote in accordance with the process outlined by section 51.8.